 If the jury does not find suitable candidates, the Prize will not be awarded in that year.

-The Prize shall consist of a cash award of 65 lakh (Indian Rupees Sixty Five Lakh), a citation certificate and a medallion.
+The Prize shall consist of a cash award of USD 100,000 or its equivalent in other currencies, a citation certificate and a medallion.
 The prize money may be subject to taxes as imposed by the Government of India.
 If a team is selected to win the award, the prize money shall be equally shared by the team members and each individual member of the team shall be awarded a separate citation and medal.

 There will be a single winner in a category in all categories unless the Prize is awarded to a group of individuals for joint / shared work.
 The eligibility criteria of residence and age applicable to individual winners shall apply to each individual in the group.